 , which tracks the state of the world's biological diversity, has shown that these targets will not be met

-In 2020, the CBD COP will be a pivotal meeting for biodiversity conservation, as a post-2020 Biodiversity Strategy
+The CBD COP, originally planned for 2020 but postponed to 2021 due to Covid 19, will be a pivotal meeting for biodiversity conservation, as a post-2020 Biodiversity Strategy

 will be agreed upon for the following decade.
 As a party to the CBD, the EU operates as one single bloc at the table